sav-che/TL-2/Authors/Bizot, Maurice (Louis Jean) {std. Bizot}.md

-> [!cite] BHL link: this entry starts at [page 183](https://www.biodiversitylibrary.org/item/103859#page/193/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 183](https://www.biodiversitylibrary.org/page/33265380) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Bizot, Maurice \[Louis Jean\] (1905-1979), French pharmacist and bryologist, studied at the University of Nancy, Dr. phil.
-1937, chief pharmacist at the Centre Hospitalier, Dijon, professor and later assessor and dean at the Faculté de Pharmacie of the École nationale de Médecine et Pharmacie de Dijon. (*Bizot*).
+1937, chief pharmacist at the Centre Hospitalier, Dijon, professor and later assessor and dean at the Faculté de Pharmacie of the École nationale de Médecine et Pharmacie de Dijon.
+**Abbreviated name**: *Bizot*

 #### Herbarium and types